2025 highlight

 We support mothers and fathers at Poste Italiane with a series of dedicated programmes to promote a balance between professional and personal life, enhance the parental experience as a lever for growth, and offer concrete services and inclusive policies to support parents.

 For example, in 2024 we continued the ‘Mums at work’ programme, dedicated to involving employees returning from maternity leave to support them in their reintegration into the company.
-The programme involved around 150 employees and is supported by external professionals and a large team of certified internal coaches.

 Learn more about our welfare system

 For example, in 2024 we continued the ‘Mums at work’ programme, dedicated to involving employees returning from maternity leave to support them in their reintegration into the company.
-The programme involved around 150 employees and is supported by external professionals and a large team of certified internal coaches.

 Learn more about our welfare system